harvester/docs/docs/troubleshooting/os.md

 rancher@node1:~> sudo -i
 node1:~ # blkid
 ```
 ## How can I install packages?
 Why are some paths read-only?

-The OS file system is image-based (just like a container image!) and immutable except for some directories.
-To temporarily enable the read-write mode, please following these steps:
+The OS file system, like a container image, is image-based and immutable except in some directories.
+To temporarily enable the read-write mode, please use the following steps:

 !!! warning
     Enabling read-write mode might break your system if files are modified.
 Please use it at your own risk.